kperrine/minutesynth/docs/intro.md

 osc2.s.no(now + 4)
 ```

-This causes osc1 to go after a 1-second delay, osc2 to start a second after that, and for each oscillator to stay on for 2 seconds.
+This causes osc1 to go after a 1-second delay, osc2 to start a second after that, and for oscillators to stop 2 seconds later each.

+Oscillators, Noise, and Buffer (`O`, `N`, and `B`) all have a scalar "start" parameter `s` that tells the respective AudioNode objects to start at specific times.
+If `s` is undefined, then the start happens immediately.
+If it is -1, then they won't start until the `.go()` method is called.

 ### ADSR Controls

-Rather than manipulating the oscillators for on/off control, it is also possible to linearly control the gain nodes that are bundled with each oscillator.
+It is also possible to linearly control the gain nodes that are bundled with each oscillator (or similarly control almost any parameter, for that matter).
 One model commonly used to change controls is "ADSR", or "Attack, Decay, Sustain, Release".
 The ADSR control has a series of parameters, illustrated in this figure:

 ![ADSR illustration](img/adsr_curve.png)